HEALTH IN THE NEW ENERGY

 ~ EPA scientist, Dr. Robert Carton

-If you do happen to find yourself in a situation where you are absolutely convinced there is no way out and you find yourself overwhelmed with worry and fear, then here is your lifesaver… On the ‘Panic Button’ page you’ll find the parable of ‘Henry and the Missing Bridge’.
+However, if you do happen to find yourself in a situation where you are absolutely convinced there is no way out and you find yourself stressed out and overwhelmed with worry and fear, then here is your lifesaver… On the ‘Panic Button’ page you’ll find the parable of ‘Henry and the Missing Bridge’.
 It teaches us that the solution to every problem, challenge, test or trial that we will ever have already exists in the NOW… when we need it.
 And that is absolutely true as that is exactly how it works now in the New Energy.
 You WILL be supported and cared for.
 Make no adjustments along the way out of fear.
 One of the things that hasn’t changed in the New Energy is the old energy acronym for fear – False Evidence Appearing Real.

 ~ Allen Stacker